Mets' Jay Bruce: Slugs 28th homer Tuesday

 Bruce went 2-for-4 with a home run and two RBI in Tuesday's loss to the Rockies.

 He's now got 28 homers on the year, including three in the last five games.
-Bruce surprisingly wasn't dealt at the trade deadline, although an August move is always possible if he clears waivers, and his comfort level in New York should give him a chance of topping his previous careers highs in home runs (34) and RBI (109) before the season is done.
+Bruce surprisingly wasn't dealt at the trade deadline, although an August move is always possible if he clears waivers, and his comfort level in New York should give him a chance of topping his previous career highs in home runs (34) and RBI (109) before the season is done.

 More News